asmyczek/lightning/README.md

-# lightning
+## Lightning

-Lightning sensor controller
+MQTT lightning sensor controller for [DFRobot AS3935](https://wiki.dfrobot.com/Gravity%3A%20Lightning%20Sensor%20SKU%3A%20SEN0290DF).